 Maintenance on a large traditional cooling tower AC fan is time-consuming and can be difficult due to the location, height, access, and size of a large cooling tower AC fan.
 Baikal’s cooling tower EC fan array upgrades can accommodate cooling tower capacities from 10 to 1000 tons.

-The benefits of a Baikal cooling tower upgrade include:
+The benefits of a Baikal industrial cooling tower upgrade include:

 - 30-35% energy savings!